dotnet/roslyn/docs/features/patterns.md

 > `let` `var` *identifier* `=` *expression* `;`

-(i.e. a *var-pattern*) and is a convenient way for declaring a read-only local variable.
+(i.e. a *var_pattern*) and is a convenient way for declaring a read-only local variable.

 Semantically, it is an error unless precisely one of the following is true
 - the compiler can prove that the expression always matches the pattern; or
 - an `else` clause is present.

 Any pattern variables in the *pattern* are in scope throughout the enclosing block.
 They are not definitely assigned before the `else` clause.
-They are definitely assigned after the *let-statement* if there is no `else` clause or they are definitely assigned at the end of the `else` clause (which could only occur because the end point of the `else` clause is unreachable).
+They are definitely assigned after the *let_statement* if there is no `else` clause or they are definitely assigned at the end of the `else` clause (which could only occur because the end point of the `else` clause is unreachable).
 It is an error to use these variables before their point of definition.

-A *let-statement* is a *block-statement* and not an *embedded-statement* because its primary purpose is to introduce names into the enclosing scope.
+A *let_statement* is a *block_statement* and not an *embedded_statement* because its primary purpose is to introduce names into the enclosing scope.
 It therefore does not introduce a dangling-else ambiguity.

 If a `when` clause is present, the expression following it must be of type `bool`.